aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-attachments/get-all-the-attachments/_index.md

 ```

-### Sample source code for Get Allthe Attachments using Aspose.Words for .NET
+### Sample source code for Get Allthe Attachments using Aspose.PDF for .NET

 ```csharp